v2sCollections/City-of-Dreams/README.md

 - V can now pet nibbles.
 - V can sit pretty much anywhere.
 - V can now trade with street vendors.
 - V can play the arcade machines.
+- V can now smoke, drink, and eat while standing idle anywhere.

 ---